Recipe: Slow Cooker Chicken in Milk

-British chef Jamie Oliver's recipe for chicken braised in milk has made the rounds here at The Kitchn, and we all agree it is absolutely divine.
-It's a recipe that takes some trust — cook a whole chicken in milk?
-But trust you should — the results more than speak for themselves.
+British chef Jamie Oliver’s recipe for chicken braised in milk has made the rounds here at Kitchn, and we all agree it is absolutely divine.
+It’s a recipe that takes some trust (cook a whole chicken in milk?), but trust you should — the results more than speak for themselves.

 This lemony, sage-infused chicken with its incredible golden sauce has become a perennial visitor to my autumn menus, and this year, I decided to take it to the slow cooker.
 Here’s my riff on the original — same tender chicken, now with even more hands-off time.